 The cello is named after the celebrated British cellist Amaryllis Fleming who owned the instrument in the late 20th century.
-Hers was "an extraordinary life lived amongst uncommon people" according to journalist June Ducas, for her private life as much as her musical career.
 Fleming was the first modern cellist to return to performing Baroque music in "historically-informed style".
 This included performing the six cello Suites by J.S.
 Bach on a five-stringed cello.